PART II: When to consider surgery.

 Tummy Tucks are in general, not recommended for people 30 or more pounds overweight, have major health problems or plan to have kids.
 Also, if you have any medical problems, you will need to be medically cleared by your primary health care physician.
 Your primary doctor sees you far more often than the surgeon has and also knows everything that your body has been going through.

-What do will Dr. Lacy do before Surgery?
+What will the Doctor do before Surgery?

 When you make your decision to have a tummy tuck, the first step is to meet with your plastic surgeon.
 She will give you an overview of the surgery, what to expect during the surgery and what to expect afterwards.
 She will get your medical history from you and also examine you.
 It is important to share all medical history with your doctor since medications and previous conditions and procedures can lead to complications during surgery.
 Lab work and further testing may be done.